 - Discuss preliminary findings and conclusions with bank management.

-11. If the Currency Originator or Intermediary, or the referral agent who works for the Currency Originator or Intermediary has an account with the bank, review a sample of account activity.
+12. If the currency originator, shipper, or intermediary, or the referral agent who works for the currency originator, shipper, or intermediary has an account with the bank, review a sample of account activity.